 Boeing began officially conducting Everett factory tours in 1968, the year Boeing rolled out the first 747.
 During 1998, Boeing celebrated its 30th anniversary and welcomed the two millionth visitor to the Tour Center.
 Nearly ten years later, in November 2007, the three millionth visitor was welcomed and in 2008, the 40th anniversary of the Everett site was celebrated.

 In 2005, the new Future of Flight Aviation Center & Boeing Tour complex was completed, replacing the old tour center built in the early 1980s.
 In 1968, more than 39,000 visitors toured the factory where the largest airplane in the world was being built in the largest building in the world.
-Forty-five years later, 280,000 people visit the Boeing factory annually.
+In 2015, nearly 300,000 visitors from 185 countries visited the facility.

 Watch a Boeing 787-9 put together quickly:

 The Future of Flight Aviation Center & Boeing Tour is an accessible facility.